cioran0/chuckfact/README.md

 Have a nice day!
 Mike

 P.S.
-Special thanks to the awesome guy who does the chucknorris api
+Special thanks to the awesome guy who does the chucknorris api @matchilling

 P.P.S Don't use this for profit, claim credit (my name is on the website), or anything bad.